mujeebishaque/todo-slap/README.md

 - TinyDB
 - Tkinter MessageBoxes

+### Database of choice?
+- I used tinyDB which uses .json file as a database.
+It's efficient and very easy to use.

 ### Can I copy your code to make it mine or sell it to others?
 - You're allowed to do whatever you want to do with the source code or software but `I'll request to please include my name @mujeebishaque`.
 Thank You :)